 For years there existed an opinion that a recent fluoride exposure, such as in-office fluoride treatment, would interfere with the etching pattern and, therefore, the retention of sealants.
-This opinion is not correct.
-It has been dispelled in several reports using sealant bonding and orthodontic bracket bonding to test the hypothesis. ^{50,51} Therefore, sealant application can be planned to follow fluoride treatment during the same office appointment if desired.
+This opinion has been dispelled in several reports using sealant bonding and orthodontic bracket bonding.^{54,55} Therefore, sealant application can follow fluoride treatment during the same office appointment if desired.